kevoreilly/CAPEv2/docs/book/src/index.rst

 .. _index:

 ===================
-Cuckoo Sandbox Book
+CAPE Sandbox Book
 ===================

-Cuckoo Sandbox is an *Open Source* software for automating analysis of suspicious files.
+CAPE Sandbox is an *Open Source* software for automating analysis of suspicious files.
 To do so it makes use of custom components that monitor the behavior of the malicious processes while running in an isolated environment.